Felix Austria (novel): Reception

 The book received wide recognition among critics in Ukraine and abroad, provoking robust discussions.
 One of the critics, Ievhen Stasinevych, noted the “various homages, witty winks at the reader, serious paraphrases and fruitful interpretive allusions,” emphasizing the importance of this literary work.
 Alongside Stasinevych, Andrii Drozda also highlighted Andrukhovych’s attempt to trick the readers as the illusionist Ernest Thorn - while she points out the beautiful pieces of art and sculpture, she quickly creates drama and intrigue and promptly dissolves it.

 Nevertheless, Vladyslav Ivchenko poses many questions to the text and the author and concludes his critique in a negative way, highlighting that Andrukhovych created the book only for self-pleasure, without caring about the readers.

 Translations

 In 2016, Felix Austria was translated into German and published by the Austrian publishing house "Residenz Verlag" under the title "Der Papierjunge" ("The Paper Boy"), translated by Maria Weissenböck.
 In the summer of 2016, the book was published in Poland.
 Moreover, the novel was translated into Czech, Hungarian, Croatian, and French.
-The book was translated into English by Vitaly Chernetsky and was published by Harvard University Press in 2024.
+The book was translated into English by Vitaly Chernetsky and as of January 2026 is awaiting publication by Harvard University Press.